mihajlovmihajlovnikita/mihajlovmihajlovnikita/README.md

 - 👋 Hi, I’m @mihajlovmihajlovnikita
 - 👀 I’m interested in colt and beny
 - 🌱 I’m currently learning Typescript and Rust.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Bootstrap
 - 📫 How to reach me mihajlovmihajlovnikita@gmail.com

 <!---